nyonson/raiju/README.md

 **Your friendly bitcoin lightning network helper.**

-Raiju is a CLI app which sits on top of a lightning node.
-It currently only supports the [lnd](https://github.com/lightningnetwork/lnd) implementation.
+`raiju` is a CLI app which sits on top of a lightning node.
+Currently, `raiju` only supports the [lnd](https://github.com/lightningnetwork/lnd) implementation.

-Raiju helps automate the channel life-cycle: creating, liquidity management, and closing.
+`raiju` helps automate the channel life-cycle: creation, liquidity management, and closing.
 The `candidates` command helps open the most efficient new channels.
 The `fees` and `rebalance` commands automate passive and active liquidity management.
 And finally, the `reaper` command exposes inefficient channels to close in order to better allocate resources.

 - [commands](#commands)
   - [candidates](#candidates)